Yash-Gavade/Prediction_Sales/README.md

 ## Goal: Predicting and improving sales of grocery and supermarket products with different variables.

+* Predict sales trends for grocery and supermarket products.<br>

+* Use data visualizations and machine learning techniques like Decision Trees and Linear Regression to enhance sales forecasting accuracy and inform strategic decisions.<br>

-Methods: Data Visualizations and Machine Learning (Decision Trees and Linear Regression)<br>
+## Methods: Data Visualizations and Machine Learning (Decision Trees and Linear Regression)<br>

+* Analyze data with visualizations to understand sales patterns.<br>

+* Employ Decision Trees and Linear Regression for accurate sales predictions and strategic insights.<br>

 During this project, I cleaned the data, created and analyzed the data with visualizations, and created machine learning techniques to evaluate and create models for predicting the data.